 Types of analytics

-- Diagnostic answers the question “Why did it happen?” by finding correlations to determine the extent to which data move together.
-Performing ratio-analysis to compare relationships between data.
+• Diagnostic answers the question “Why did it happen?” by finding correlations to determine how much data moves together.
+Performing ratio analysis to compare relationships between data.

 Analytics tools

-It’s important to realize that there are many tools that enable the analytics process.
+It’s important to realize that many tools enable the analytics process.
 Here are some of the most common tools.

 You can do so much with analytics, and it’s not limited to any one industry.
 Ultimately, if you are looking for a skillset that doesn’t tie you down, you should consider Business Analytics.